Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Display the description of the resource.

+#### Div and Div tools (start and end)

+Allow to wrap a list of block with a html element `<div>`.
+It is useful to use a theme natively.
+They are the same, but with a different class.
+You can use the block Html Section too.

 #### Media Part Of Item

 Add a link to the item from the media.